bcocherell/sequelizedBurger/README.md

-# eat-da-burger
+# eat-da-burger (sequelize version)

-Created for a coding bootcamp assignment, it's a simple app that let's you create burgers and 'devour' them while persisting all data in a MySQL database.
+Created for a coding bootcamp assignment, it's a simple app that let's you create burgers and 'devour' them while persisting all data in a MySQL database and using sequelize as an orm.

 ## Before You Begin